-1. Quarantine the new rat
+1. Quarantine the New Rat

-When acquiring your new pet rat, professionals suggest that your keep the newcomer in quarantine for one to two weeks before allowing it near your other rats to avoid the transfer of disease.
-What does this mean?
-Essentially, quarantine entails keeping the new rat in it’s own cage in a separate room without any possible contact with your other rats.
-This means washing your hands after handling the new rat before tending to your older residents and not swapping out items from the newcomer’s cage with anything from your other pet rat’s cage(s).
-Illness can spread quickly through this sort of contact.
-If you have multiple rats, this could result in many unexpected and undesired vet bills.
+You should keep the newly acquired rat in quarantine for one to two weeks to avoid the transfer of disease.
+Quarantine means keeping the new rat in its own cage in a separate room without contact with other rats.
+This means washing your hands after handling the new rat before handling other rats.
+You also should not swap out items from the new rat's cage with anything from the resident rat’s cage.
+Illness can spread through this sort of contact.
+If you have many rats, this could result in unexpected and undesired vet bills.
 Some signs of illness to watch out for include:

 - lack of energy